The Ultimate Costa Rica Packing List

 Clothing & Shoes

-Region Overview – At the beach
+Region – At the beach

 Costa Rica is a very casual country in terms of dress.
 When visiting the beaches, it’s essential to dress comfortably and appropriately for the warm, tropical climate.
 Lightweight and breathable fabrics are ideal for staying cool under the sun.
 Swimwear is a must, as well as a cover-up or sarong for when you’re not in the water.
 Don’t forget to pack a good hat, sunglasses, and plenty of sunscreen to protect yourself from the sun’s rays.
 Sandals or flip-flops are perfect for strolling along the shore, and a light jacket or sweater may come in handy for cooler evenings.
-Rainbow and OluKai make the best leather flip-flops, and Reef sandals are light and more affordable.
+Rainbow and OluKai make the best leather flip-flops, and Reef sandals are lightweight and more affordable.
 Be sure to break them in before the trip!

-Region Overview – In the mountains
+Region – In the mountains

 The mountain regions of Costa Rica offer a cooler and often more humid climate compared to the coastal areas.
 When exploring these higher elevations, be sure to dress in layers, as temperatures can fluctuate throughout the day.
 Long pants and long-sleeved shirts made from moisture-wicking fabrics will help keep you comfortable and protected from insects.
 A lightweight, waterproof jacket is essential for unexpected rain showers, and sturdy, closed-toe shoes or hiking boots with good traction are a must for navigating uneven terrain.

-Region Overview – In San Jose
+Region – In San Jose

 When visiting San Jose, it’s good to dress in a way that balances comfort, style, and practicality.
-Casual attire is generally acceptable, but it’s a good idea to opt for slightly more polished clothing than you would wear at the beach.
+Casual attire is generally acceptable, but it’s a good idea to opt for a slightly more polished look than you would wear at the beach.
 Light, breathable fabrics are still recommended due to the city’s warm climate.
 Comfortable walking shoes or sandals are essential for exploring the city on foot, and a light sweater or jacket may be useful for cooler evenings or air-conditioned environments.
 Even if you’re only visiting San Jose, don’t forget to pack an umbrella or rain jacket during the rainy season, as showers can occur unexpectedly.

 Rain Jacket

 Don’t bring a windbreaker.
 Don’t bring an overly insulated jacket for the snow.
 DO bring a lightweight rain jacket that can pack down.
 It rains in every part of the country, and the rain can be extremely heavy in the green season.
 Be prepared with the right jacket to keep you comfortable.
 We love our Patagonia Torrentshell 3L Jacket.
 They have pit zips to help vent when it’s hot and can handle the most intense storms.
+There’s also the Marmot Precip Eco Jacket which is a good balance of quality and cost.

 Shoes